anaboyero/capturex/readme.md

 ## Technology Stack

-- Java 11+ with Spring Boot 3.2.2
+- Java 17+ with Spring Boot 3.2.2
 - Spring Web for REST endpoints
 - Spring Data JPA with Hibernate
-- H2 in-memory database
+- H2 file-based database
 - JUnit 5 & Mockito for testing
 - Maven build tool

 ## Prerequisites

-- Java 11 or higher with `javac` on PATH
+- Java 17 or higher with `javac` on PATH
 - Maven 3.6+

 ## Running the Application